Kaewin/Modeling-Projectile-Motion-With-Visualization/README.md

 #### **Retarding Forces**

-A retarding force is a force that acts in the opposite direction of the motion of the particle.
+A retarding force acts in the opposite direction of the motion of the particle.
 In the case of projectile motion the retarding force is air drag.

 But handling drag, or any other retarding force is the same as handling multiple forces, the superposition principle applies.
 So we can add the retarding force to the equation of motion:

 $\sum \vec{F} = \vec{F_g} + \vec{F_r}  = m\vec{g} + \vec{F_r}(v)$

 In this case the rearding force is a function of the velocity of the particle.
-We usually aprooximate the retarding force as some power of velocity.
+We usually approximate the retarding force as some power of velocity.
 Keep in mind this by itself, is another approximation in our model, and retarding forces are usually far more complicated.

 Where this model is useful is where the speed doesn't vary greatly.